 - Not for cooking that requires fast, high heat distribution

 - Handles may get hot with high heat

 - Not as lightweight as the ceramic non-stick type

 - Fragile if dropped on a hard surface

 Being 100% ceramic means no metal layers.
 So, not only can the pots be used on the stovetop and oven, but they can also go in the microwave.

-As is most likely stated in other Xtrema cookware reviews, this 100% ceramic product can be more expensive than other ceramic types - like the T-fal Initiatives I reviewed, but its durability, and its long life, as well as the healthy cooking that it offers, make it a worthwhile investment.
+As other Xtrema cookware reviews will likely tell you, this 100% ceramic product can be more expensive than other cookware — like the T-fal Initiatives I reviewed, but its long life can make it a worthwhile investment.